 I think it is very difficult to have a strong identity that works for all.
 The five-ring Olympic logo has been kept intact since the inception of the modern Olympics.
 That’s been a boon, a consistent branding image that has done its job well.
 The problem starts with the attempt to identify the host country in a way that is compatible with the rings.
 The common attitude in corporate branding is to stay away from the basic logo, don’t get too near it with other elements, other colors, etc. There are elaborate corporate manuals spelling out all of these rules.
 The result in the case of the Olympics is often two logos that vie for attention.
 Even at its best, this is a difficult strategy when it comes to applying a branding image to the Games.
 Using a strong style for event symbols that suggests the culture of the host nation has been successfully used as a method of creating a sense of place without interfering or fighting with the image of the five-ring Olympic logo.

 I think the purpose of the ancient games was to get together in peace, to put down the arms and have a friendly sports competition.
 Whether that was ever really accomplished I don’t know, but I still like the thought.
 As technology enables the Olympics to really become the focus of a global audience maybe that’s a good thought to make real.

-Look for more from my conversation with Wyman in a forthcoming piece on the aesthetic and cultural back-story of his designs for the 1968 games.
+Read my conversation with Wyman on the aesthetic and cultural back-story of his designs for the 1968 games.